solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 ### Performing the Swap

 After providing all the data to the useJupiter Hook.
-We can use the jupiter instance to perform a swap using the `exchange` method
+We สามารถ use the jupiter instance to perform a swap using the `exchange` method

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>